great-expectations/great_expectations/docs/guides/tutorials/getting_started.rst

 .. container:: custom-indented-paragraph

-   In Great Expectations, your Data Context manages boilerplate configuration.
+   In Great Expectations, your Data Context manages your project configuration.
 Using a DataContext is almost always the fastest way to get up and running, even though some teams don't need every component of a DataContext.

    In this first step, we will introduce you to the data and help you initialize a Data Context.